tobyash86/WebGoat.NET/readme.md

 # WebGoat.NETCore

-## A next generation WebGoat example project showing OWASP TOP 10 vulnerabilities in a practical way
+## The next generation of the WebGoat example project to demonstrate OWASP TOP 10 vulnerabilities

 This is a re-implementation of the original [WebGoat project for .NET](https://github.com/jerryhoff/WebGoat.NET).

 This web application is a learning platform that attempts to teach about common web security flaws.
 It contains generic security flaws that apply to most web applications.
 It also contains lessons that specifically pertain to the .NET framework.
-The excercises in this app are intented to teach about web security attacks and how developers can overcome them.
+The exercises in this app are intended to teach about web security attacks and how developers can overcome them.

 ### WARNING:
-THIS WEB APPLICATION CONTAINS NUMEROUS SECURITY VULNERABILITIES WHICH WILL RENDER YOUR COMPUTER VERY INSECURURE WHILE RUNNING!
+THIS WEB APPLICATION CONTAINS NUMEROUS SECURITY VULNERABILITIES WHICH WILL RENDER YOUR COMPUTER VERY INSECURE WHILE RUNNING!
 IT IS HIGHLY RECOMMENDED TO COMPLETELY DISCONNECT YOUR COMPUTER FROM ALL NETWORKS WHILE RUNNING!